KonradKlein91/Habit_Tracker/README.md

 providing a way to track their progress.
 The application allows users to create new habits, mark habits as completed, and view their progress over time.
 The application uses a Model-ViewController (MVC) architecture to separate the user interface, data storage, and application logic.

+## Architecture

+This application uses a Model-View-Controller (MVC) architecture.
+The Model-View-Controller (MVC) pattern is a design pattern used in software development that separates the application into three interconnected components Model, View and Controller.
+This pattern separates the concerns of the application into three components, allowing each to operate independently and minimizing the coupling between the components.
+This separation makes the code easier to maintain and modify over time, as changes to one component do not affect the others.

 ## Features

 * add habit: The user can create new habits by entering the name of the habit and the frequency